ghaskins/riak_wiki/pages/Vector-clocks.md

 or at least provide a client with an opportunity to reconcile divergent changesets in an application specific manner.

-Riak attempts to move data toward a consistent state across nodes, but it doesn’t do so by comparing each and every object on each node.
-Instead, nodes gossip a
-[[Merkle tree|Riak Glossary#Merkle-Tree]], which allows them to quickly decide which values need comparing.

 ## Vector Clock Pruning

 Riak regularly prunes vector clocks based on four parameters which can